A Guide to Breast Augmentation

 Three to four weeks post-op

-After almost a month of recovery, you should be feeling almost no pain or discomfort, and any swelling or bruising should have dramatically reduced.
+After almost a month of recovery, you should be feeling almost no pain or discomfort, and any swelling or bruising should have been dramatically reduced.
 If there were any complications during the surgery, some bruising is still to be expected.
 If you are concerned about your bruising or swelling, speak to your surgeon immediately.

 At this stage, you should be able to return to most activities, but be wary of over-exerting yourself.
 Continue to wear a sports bra to aid healing.